PMR2/pmr2.oauth/pmr2/oauth/README.txt

 Now we construct a request signed with the key, using python-oauth2.
 The desired request token string should be generated and returned.
+While the callback URL is still on the portal, this is for convenience sake.
 ::

     >>> timestamp = str(int(time.time()))